akheron/jansson/doc/apiref.rst

     .. versionadded:: 2.11

 ``s#`` (string) [const char \*, int]
     Convert a UTF-8 buffer of a given length to a JSON string.
+The length must not be negative; a negative length results in a ``json_error_invalid_argument`` error.

     .. versionadded:: 2.5